zydou/arti/crates/tor-netdoc/semver.md

 BREAKING: Rename `shared_rand_*` fields in `Preamble` to match the protocol and spec.
 BREAKING: Rename `relay_version` field in `Preamble` to match the protocol and spec.
 ADDED: `NetodocParseableFields` derive supports `flatten` attribute.
+BREAKING: `ArgumentNotPresent` renamed to `NotPresent`
+ADDED: `NotPresent` implements a lot more traits.